marshallflax/vision/AWS_Developer.md

   - Also Managed resources: ELB, ElastiCache, RDS, etc.
   - Can be stored in S3, CloudWatch Logs, Kinesis Data Firehose
 - VPC Peering
+  - One VPC requests peering and the other accepts
   - Cross-account and/or cross-region
-  - CIDR must not overlap
+  - CIDR must not overlap; only one peering between any two VPCs
-  - Peering is not transitive, so $O(n^2)$
+- Peering among VPCs is not transitive, so $O(n^2)$; Direct Connect traffic doesn't go to peers (and ditto for Internet Gateway, NAT Gateway, S3/DynamoDB VPC Endpoint, etc)
-- Private access to AWS services: VPC Endpoint Gateway (S3 and DynamoDB) and VPC Endpoint Interface
+- Private access to AWS services
+  - VPC Endpoint Gateway (S3 and DynamoDB)
+  - VPC Endpoint Interface
+  - VPC PrivateLink
+  - Transit VPC
+  - Transit Gateway
 - Site-to-site VPN (over public internet), Direct Connect (DX) (takes >1 month to establish)
-- PrivateLink
+- AWS PrivateLink (VPC Endpoint Services) (SaaS)
   - Connectivity between VPCs, AWS, on-premises, and AWS partner solutions without using public internet.
+    - No overlapping-CIDR restrictions
+  - Allows exposing a Network Load Balancer-fronted service to 1000s of VPCs (your or other accounts)
+    - VPC Peering only scales to 100s.
+    - An "Endpoint Service" exposes an NLB
+  - On the other side of the NLB we of course can also have on-prem services via VPN or DX
+    - We call the VPC containing the NLB an "Edge VPC"
+- Note: Private subnets can't even do a `yum update`, so it is vital to have up-to-date AMI

 ### Elastic Network Interface (ENI)